encode/django-rest-framework/docs/api-guide/fields.md

 ## JSONField

 A field class that validates that the incoming data structure consists of valid JSON primitives.
-In its alternate binary mode, it will represent and validate JSON encoded strings.
+In its alternate binary mode, it will represent and validate JSON-encoded binary strings.

 **Signature**: `JSONField(binary)`